-After the JSR Review, EC members shall review the JSR and any comments received, and cast their ballot to decide if the JSR should be approved.

-If the JSR Approval Ballot fails, the PMO shall send all EC comments to the JSR submitter(s) who may revise the JSR and resubmit it within 14 days.
-If a revised JSR is not received in that time, the original EC decision shall stand and the JSR shall be closed.
-If a revised JSR is received, the PMO shall post it to the JSR Page, announce the revised JSR to the public, and send it to all EC members for a JSR Reconsideration Ballot.
+- 435 After the JSR Review, EC members shall review the JSR and any comments received, and cast their - ballot to decide if the JSR should be approved. - 437 If the JSR Approval Ballot fails, the PMO shall send all EC comments to the JSR submitter(s) who may - revise the JSR and resubmit it within 14 days.
+If a revised JSR is not received in that time, the original - 439 EC decision shall stand and the JSR shall be closed.
+If a revised JSR is received, the PMO shall post - it to the JSR Page, announce the revised JSR to the public, and send it to all EC members for a JSR - 441 Reconsideration Ballot.
 If that ballot fails, the JSR shall be closed.

-442 2.4 FORM THE EXPERT GROUP
+2.4 FORM THE EXPERT GROUP

-443 When a JSR is approved the PMO instructs the identified Spec Lead to form the Expert Group.
-If the shall request the preliminary Expert Group to choose a replacement from among themselves who is
+- When a JSR is approved the PMO instructs the identified Spec Lead to form the Expert Group.
+If the - 444 Member contributing the Spec Lead withdraws from the JCP before the JSR is approved, the PMO - shall request the preliminary Expert Group to choose a replacement from among themselves who is willing to take on the duties defined in this document.